Experiencing TRON Lightcycle / Run at Magic Kingdom

 Must-Do List: | High Priority |

-TRON Lightcycle Run is located in Tomorrowland and sits to the immediate left of Space Mountain.
-The attraction has a sizeable canopy that glows in varying sequences of blue, white, and orange after nightfall.
+TRON Lightcycle Run is in Tomorrowland to the immediate left of Space Mountain.
+The attraction has a white canopy that glows in varying sequences of blue, white, and orange after nightfall.
+Tron sits on an elevated platform, almost like a second story to Tomorrowland.
+However, given the gradual incline of the queue, you might not necessarily notice the elevation.

-You’ll likely notice a sign with a few warnings as you enter.
+A few warnings are posted near the entrance.
 Tron has a 48″ height requirement.
-Per Disney’s policy on all attractions–guests under the age of seven must be accompanied by someone 14 years or older.
+Per Disney, guests under the age of seven must be accompanied by someone 14 years or older.

-All loose items must be stored in a locker or with a non-rider.
-Guests in a wheelchair or ECV must transfer to a ride vehicle.
+- All loose items must be stored in a locker or with a non-rider.

 - A transferable vehicle is available, which provides a bench seat with a lap bar.